 - To avoid travel sickness, avoid feeding your pet between two and four hours before travelling.

-You can get in touch with the UK Government’s Pet Travel Helpline if you have any further questions, and DEFRA also has a lot of handy information.
-And if your pet’s passport is all sorted, why not check out our gorgeous range of dog friendly cottages in UK or our pet friendly villas in France to find the perfect place for you and your pet to enjoy?
+If you need further help, visit the government website or read this handy BBC article.
+And if your pet’s AHC is all sorted, why not check out our gorgeous range of dog friendly cottages in UK or our pet friendly villas in France to find the perfect place for you and your pet to enjoy?